Closet Atheists: Study Finds Most Non-Believers Fear Social Stigma Of Atheism, Claim To Be Religious

 A new study has revealed that there could be quite a few more atheists in the general population than most polls have been indicating.
 In fact, instead of there being somewhere between one-out-of-33 or even one-out-of-ten Americans that are atheists, numbers reflected in surveys and estimates over the years, the actual number of atheists could be as high as one-out-of-four.
-And there is a simple reason believed to be behind the under-reporting of the actual percentage of atheists: Many atheists are claiming to follow a form of religion due to societal pressures and fear.
+And there is a simple reason believed to be behind the under-reporting of the actual percentage of atheists as many atheists claim to follow a form of religion due to societal pressures and fear.

 The study, conducted by University of Kentucky psychologists Will Gervais and Maxine Najle, concluded that the fear of social stigma and potential for ostracism associated with being a non-believer has caused a good portion of respondents to various population surveys over the years to be dishonest regarding their personal belief systems.
-In short, many atheists have intentionally misrepresented themselves in polls and surveys in order to mask their true beliefs in no god (or gods) so as to appear as individuals who worship.
+In short, many atheists have intentionally misrepresented themselves in polls and surveys in order to mask their true beliefs as atheists.

 “There’s a lot of atheists in the closet,” Gervais told Vox recently in an interview with Vox.